mgarciadelojo/stuart-challenge/README.md

 }'
 ```

-is for creating a new courier, updating an existing one or removing their capacity (by setting it to 0).
-Because the contracts where already defined (and not to be changed) and the two following sentences:
+was interpreted as a means to create a new courier, update an existing one, or remove their capacity (by setting it to 0).
+This interpretation aligns with the defined contracts and the following statements from the original document:

-> The Stuart API will need to **keep in sync** the list of Couriers ...
+- `The Stuart API will need to keep in sync the list of Couriers ...`

-> Write the API that will allow **adding, removing and updating couriers' capacities**
+- `Write the API that will allow adding, removing and updating couriers' capacities`

 ### Bonus Goals

-The first of the bonus goals says:
+The first bonus goal, which states:

-> Allow the API to update a courier's available capacity at any moment as they are assigned new packages.
+- `Allow the API to update a courier's available capacity at any moment as they are assigned new packages.`

-The requirements were not very clear on this one.
-Since the first assumption of the `Main Goals` section allows updating the capacity of a Courier at any moment, I thought this was covered until the requirements could be clarified by a Stakeholder.
+was addressed under the assumption that the main goal already allowed updating courier capacities at any time.
+Further clarification from stakeholders may be needed to refine this feature.

 ## If I had more time

-If I had more time, I would have done the following:
+Given more time, several improvements and enhancements would be considered, including:

-- Add more tests, as I added the bare minimum unit tests to show my knowledge.
+- Expanding test coverage, only a bare minimum of unit tests were provided to show my skills and knowledge.
 Although unit tests are important, recently I became more interested in integration tests.
 See [this testing trophy article](https://medium.com/@mateuszroth/why-the-test-pyramid-is-a-bullshit-guide-to-testing-towards-modern-frontend-and-backend-apps-4246e89b87bd)
-- Observability: logging to start with, then metrics.
-APM would be nice too.
+  Implementing observability through logging, metrics, and potentially Application Performance Monitoring (APM).
-- Add a CI/CD pipeline to automate the deployment of the API
+- Establishing a CI/CD pipeline for automated deployment.
 - Implement the output schema described in the `ADR` documents
-- Better error handling, with domain errors and a smarter error handler middleware that can process errors and transform them into their HTTP status counterparts
+- Enhancing error handling, including domain-specific errors and a more robust error handler middleware.
 - Database migrations instead of using TypeORM's `synchronize` option
-- Lock dependencies' version numbers on `package.json`
+- Locking dependencies' version numbers in the package.json for stability.
+- Implementing a more robust and scalable database schema, adding indexes, timestamps and not letting the client define the ID for couriers.

+These improvements would contribute to a more robust and maintainable API.